COUNTER AND SUSHI

 We at Newgen are extremely passionate about changing the way content is published and consumed.
 We strive to create remarkable, immersive and high-quality publications using the best of technology and expertise.
 We design and manage content solutions for global publishers enabling them to consistently deliver, expand and innovate.

-Set up in 1996, Newgen has delivered publishing projects across industries and genres for same of the leading publishers in the world.
+Set up in 1996, Newgen has delivered publishing projects across industries and genres for some of the leading publishers in the world.
 With a team of 1300 members working across borders, we offer innovative and engaging ways to broadcast your content to the right audience through the right medium.